 - Depression and sadness

-- Hyper-irritability, may include inappropriate anger and hostility
+- Hyper-irritability, which may include inappropriate anger and hostility

 - Sleep and eating disturbances (too little or too much)